happyleavesaoc/python-myusps/README.md

 ## Caching
 Session cookies are cached by default in `./usps_cookies.pickle` and will be used if available instead of logging in.
 If the cookies expire, a new session will be established automatically.

+HTTP requests are cached by default in `./usps_cache.sqlite`.
+HTTP caching defaults to 5 minutes and can be turned off by passing `cache=False` to `get_session`.
+The cache expiry can be adjusted with the keyword argument `cache_expiry`.

 ## Development

 ### Lint